Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Warm-Starts

-In this work, we explore two ways of creating a warm-start for QAOA.
-One approach uses randomized rounding of Goemans-Williamson SDP solutions, and the other approach uses Burer-Monteiro's relaxation for Max-Cut on a $(k-1)$-sphere.
-The former achieves the same approximation guarantee as the Goemans-Williamson rounding algorithm, in expectation over warm-start initializations as well as subsequent hyperplane rounding, (which we show in Theorem \ref{thm: subspace-hyperplane-rounding}); meanwhile, as previously discussed in Section \ref{subsec:classicalAlgoPrelims}, locally-optimal BM-MC$_k$ solutions (with $k \in \{2,3\}$) do not have (known) theoretical guarantees that are better than random guessing \cite{MMMO17}.
-However, BM-MC$_k$ solutions are known to scale to larger instances better; Burer et al. \cite{BMZ01} show many examples, e.g., GW took over 1.5 days to complete on a 20,000 node instance, whereas a rank-2 approximate BM-MC solution was found in a little over a second; repeated runs of BM-MC$_2$ over the course of a couple minutes on the same graph yielded cuts that were at least as good as those obtained by GW \cite{BMZ01}.
+Alternately, we can solve the relaxation itself for $k \in \{2, 3\}$ \cite{BM03}, and map the locally-optimal solution vectors (called BM-MC solutions) directly to the corresponding Bloch spheres.
+While BM-MC solutions do not enjoy even the trivial 0.5-approximation guarantees \cite{MMMO17}, they are much faster to compute in practice and therefore scale better for larger graphs: e.g., Burer et al. \cite{BMZ01} show that GW took over 1.5 days to complete on a 20,000 node instance, whereas a $k = 2$ BM-MC solution was found in a little over a second; repeated runs of BM-MC$_2$ over the course of a couple minutes on the same graph yielded cuts that were at least as good as those obtained by GW \cite{BMZ01}.